-since this summation is a bottleneck in Sinkhorn's iteration.
-We point out, that for equispaced points $x_j$ and $\tilde x_j$ the summation in \eqref{eq:matexp} and \eqref{eq:matexpt} can be regarded as multiplication of a Toeplitz matrix by a vector.
-In this case, we obtain immediately a fast algorithm based by embedding the matrix into a circulant matrix and then diagonalize the matrix by the Fourier matrix, see \citet[Theorem~3.31]{PlPoStTa18}, such that we end up with an algorithm of complexity ${\cal O}(n\log n)$ by using the FFT, see \citet[pp.\ 141--142]{PlPoStTa18}.
-A fast algorithm with arbitrary nodes follows with similar ideas, but based on the \emph{nonequispaced Fast Fourier transform} (NFFT).
-The NFFT evaluates a trigonometric polynomial $p$ of degree $N$ for given coefficients $b_k\in \mathbb C$,
+since these summations are the bottleneck of Sinkhorn's iteration. \paragraph{An overview of NFFT.} For \emph{equispaced} points $x_i$ and $\tilde x_j$, the summation of \eqref{eq:matexp} and \eqref{eq:matexpt} correspond to the multiplication of a Toeplitz matrix with a vector, respectively.
+In this case, we immediately obtain a fast algorithm based on embedding the matrix into a circulant matrix and then diagonalize the matrix by the Fourier matrix, see \citet[Theorem~3.31]{PlPoStTa18}, such that we end up with ${\cal O}(n\log n)$ operations using the FFT, see \citet[pp.\ 141--142]{PlPoStTa18}.
+A fast algorithm with \emph{arbitrary} points follows the similar ideas, but based on the NFFT, see \citet[Chapter~7]{PlPoStTa18} and the related software in \citet{nfft3} for details.

-at arbitrary points $x_j$, $j=1,\ldots, n$ on the torus, in only $\mathcal O (N\log N +n)$ arithmetical operations.
-The fast evaluation is based on evaluating~$p$ by a linear combination of translates of a 1-periodic window function $\varphi$ of the form

-Assume that the window function $\varphi$ hast a small support, such that the evaluation of $s(x_j)$ for all $j=1,\ldots n$ takes only ${\cal O}(n)$ arithmetical operations.
-We compute the coefficients $s_\ell$ from the given coefficients $b_k$ by an FFT in only ${\cal O}(N\log N)$ arithmetical operations, see \citet[Chapter~7]{PlPoStTa18} and the related software in \citet{nfft3} for details.
-The main idea for the fast summation method bases on approximating the radial kernel function